Where Have All the Flowers Gone?: Composition

-Seeger created a song which was subsequently published in Sing Out in 1962.
-He recorded a version with three verses on The Rainbow Quest album (Folkways LP FA 2454) released in July 1960.
+He recorded and released a version with three verses on The Rainbow Quest album (Folkways LP FA 2454) in July 1960.
 Later, Joe Hickerson added two more verses with a recapitulation of the first in May 1960 in Bloomington, Indiana.

-In 2010, the New Statesman listed it as one of the "Top 20 Political Songs".
+Seeger published the song in Sing Out in 1962 as a copyrighted composition.

-The song appeared on the compilation album Pete Seeger's Greatest Hits (1967) released by Columbia Records as CS 9416.
+The 1962 recording of the song appeared on the compilation album Pete Seeger's Greatest Hits (1967) released by Columbia Records as CS 9416.

-Pete Seeger's recording from the Columbia album The Bitter and the Sweet (November 1962), CL 1916, produced by John H. Hammond was also released as a Columbia Hall of Fame 45 single as 13-33088 backed by "Little Boxes" in August, 1965.
+Pete Seeger's recording from the Columbia album The Bitter and the Sweet (November 1962), CL 1916, produced by John H. Hammond, was also released as a Columbia Hall of Fame 45 single as 13-33088 backed by "Little Boxes" in August 1965.